d2l-ai/d2l-en/chapter_introduction/index.md

 A good rule of thumb is that any *How much?* or *How many?* problem should suggest regression.

-* "How many hours will this surgery take?" - *regression*
+* "How many hours will this surgery take?": *regression*
-* "How many dogs are in this photo?" - *regression*.
+* "How many dogs are in this photo?": *regression*.

 However, if you can easily pose your problem as "Is this a _ ?", then it is likely, classification, a different kind